projectsesame/sesame/site/content/resources/upgrading.md

 If the following are true for you:

- * Your installation is in the `heptio-contour` namespace.
+ * Your installation is in the `heptio-Sesame` namespace.
  * You are using one of the [example][11] deployments.
  * Your cluster can take few minutes of downtime.

-Then the simplest way to upgrade to 0.15.3 is to delete the `heptio-contour` namespace and reapply one of the example configurations.
+Then the simplest way to upgrade to 0.15.3 is to delete the `heptio-Sesame` namespace and reapply one of the example configurations.
 From the root directory of the repository:

 ```bash